mindkin/hourfleet/docs/configure-branding.md

 ~~~

 ## SEO (Search Engine Optimization)

 All web applications need to provide sufficient metadata for Search Engine Optimization (SEO) for web crawlers such as Google to help get your business found.

 Also, your Hourfleet operational website needs to provide the right metadata so that and when people share their experience with social media applications (like slack, facebook and twitter), the right information is displayed in the preamble of their post by default.

-## Image Sizes
+## Images

+All images must be hosted on your own web sites, and access to those images must be public (without authentication).
+Prefer links to images that are accessible over HTTPS (https://) to avoid browser imposed issues displaying non-secure images from your secure Hourfleet site.

-All images can be provided in higher values as long as their aspect ratios remain the same.
+All image sizes can be provided in higher values as long as their aspect ratios remain the same.

+> Note: consider that your images will be presented against the colors that you choose in the 'Styles' section.
+Use a transparent background, and anti-aliasing for those background colors.
+We recommend that you test your images on the site and optimize the presentation from there.

 | Seo                 | Size                                     |
 | ---------------------- | ---------------------------------------- |